Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/building_with_stabletrust.md

 ---

-## Step 5: Building the Hook — Step by Step
+## Step 5: Building the Hook, Step by Step

 Everything from this point forward lives inside a single React hook: `app/hooks/useConfidentialClient.ts`.
 This section builds it piece by piece so each operation is clear before the next one is added.